Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 If you did not use the git clone method of installing the authenticator, simply copy the contents of this repo over the top of your current install, **BE SURE TO BACKUP YOUR `authenticator.ini` BEFORE YOU START!**

+## Auth Login Bypass
+To enable people to not have to register on auth, ensure you have fully updated `django-esi`
+1. edit your projects `urls.py` file:

+> if should look somehting like this, if yours is different only add the parts outlined below:

+    from django.conf.urls import include, url
+    from allianceauth import urls

+    urlpatterns = [
+        url(r'', include(urls)),
+    ]

+    handler500 = 'allianceauth.views.Generic500Redirect'
+    handler404 = 'allianceauth.views.Generic404Redirect'
+    handler403 = 'allianceauth.views.Generic403Redirect'
+    handler400 = 'allianceauth.views.Generic400Redirect'

+> edit it to add a new import and a new url

+    from django.conf.urls import include, url
+    from allianceauth import urls
+    from mumbletemps.views import link  # New Import

+    urlpatterns = [
+        url(r'^mumbletemps/join/(?P<link_ref>[\w\-]+)/$', link, name='join'),  # New URL override BEFORE THE MAIN IMPORT url(r'', include(urls)),
+    ]

+    handler500 = 'allianceauth.views.Generic500Redirect'
+    handler404 = 'allianceauth.views.Generic404Redirect'
+    handler403 = 'allianceauth.views.Generic403Redirect'
+    handler400 = 'allianceauth.views.Generic400Redirect'

+2. restart services and you're done.

 # Permissions
 Perm | Admin Site	 | Auth Site
  --- | --- | ---